-Screen your crystals directly in crystallization plates with the Rigaku PlateMate
+Screen and collect diffraction data for your crystals directly from crystallization plates with the Rigaku PlateMate

-Diffraction image from a lysozyme crystal (0.15 mm x 0.15 mm x 0.1 mm) grown in a 96-well Greiner low-profile plate.
-A 10 second exposure time was used on a Rigaku MicroMax-007 HF microfocus rotating anode generator with the Saturn 944 HG CCD detector positioned 70 mm from the sample.
+Diffraction image from a lysozyme crystal (0.1 mm x 0.1 mm x 0.2 mm) grown in an In Situ-1 thin film crystallization plate from MiTeGen.
+A 1 second exposure time was used on a Rigaku MicroMax-007 HF microfocus rotating anode generator with a PILATUS 200K detector positioned 60 mm from the sample.

 Read the open access Journal of Applied Crystallography article: A manual low-cost protein-crystallization plate jig for in situ diffraction in the home laboratory

-- Allows for easy and rapid identification of protein crystals versus salt and detergent crystals directly in the plate.
+- Allows for rapid screening of crystals within crystallization drops to identify protein crystals versus salt and detergent crystals.

 - Enables screening of crystals which deteriorate as soon as they are taken out of their crystallization environment

-- Can be set up on a 4-circle goniometer within seconds without training.
-It is almost as easy to use as a regular goniometer head.
+- Can be set up on a 4-circle goniometer within seconds.

-- Fine plate positioning is achieved using adjustment knobs so that even small crystals can be precisely centered into the beam.
+- Micrometers allow for fine plate positioning so that even small crystals can be precisely centered into the beam.